Maca Outlook, Credit Rating Encouraging Notes Fitch Ratings

 Optimistic About Second Half Recovery

 Fitch is forecasting a rebound in gaming activity in the second half of this year.
-That’s music to the ears of not only Macau policymakers, but to the concessionaires themselves, because they’re burning through large amounts of cash to simply keep casino doors open.
+That’s music to the ears of Macau policymakers and the concessionaires themselves because they’re burning through large amounts of cash to simply keep casino doors open.

 “The gaming tourism recovery should pick up momentum in 2H22, underpinned by a gradual resumption of inbound tourism from mainland China.
 We project growth will accelerate to 24% in 2023, as visitation normalizes further,” says the research firm.